Useful Links 1

 Margaret Mead: Human Nature and the Power of Culture from the Library of Congress.
 Totaling more than 500,000 items, the Margaret Mead Papers and South Pacific Ethnographic Archives is one of the largest collections for a single individual in the Library.
 The collection includes manuscripts, diaries, letters, field notes, drawings, prints, photographs, sound recordings, and film.

 Museum of Anthropology.
 University of British Columbia (UBC).
 Museum of Anthropology.
 University of Michigan.
-Links to University of Pennsylvania Museum of Archaeology and Ethnography, Peabody Museum of Archaeology and Ethnology (Harvard), Yale Peabody Museum, and others.
+Links to University of Pennsylvania Museum of Archaeology and Ethnography, Peabody Museum of Archaeology and Ethnology (Harvard), Yale Peabody Museum: Explore Over 5 Billion Years of Natural History, and others.

 'Original' great ape discovered.
 BBC News: Scientists have unearthed remains of a primate that could have been ancestral not only to humans but to all great apes, including chimps and gorillas.

 World Wide Email Directory of Anthropologists (WEDA).
 A volunteer project consists of searchable database of address and research information about anthropologists from around the world.
-Accessible en français and en español.
+Accessible en fran?ais and en español.